 - Audit of a complete set of financial statements of a listed entity using a fair presentation framework.
-The audit is not a group audit (i.e., SLAuS 600 (Revised)17 does not apply). - The financial statements are prepared by management of the entity in accordance with SLFRSs (a general purpose framework). - The terms of the audit engagement reflect the description of management's responsibility for the financial statements in SLAuS 210.18 - The auditor has concluded an unmodified (i.e., "clean") opinion is appropriate based on the audit evidence obtained. - The relevant ethical requirements that apply to the audit are those of the jurisdiction. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty exists related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern.
+The audit is not a group audit (i.e., SLAuS 6001 does not apply). - The financial statements are prepared by management of the entity in accordance with Sri Lanka accounting Standards (a general purpose framework). - The terms of the audit engagement reflect the description of management's responsibility for the financial statements in SLAuS 210.2 - The auditor has concluded an unmodified (i.e., "clean") opinion is appropriate based on the audit evidence obtained. - The relevant ethical requirements that apply to the audit Comprise the Code of Ethics issued by CA Sri Lanka. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty exists related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern.
 The disclosure of the material uncertainty in the financial statements is adequate. - Key audit matters have been communicated in accordance with SLAuS 701. - The auditor has obtained all of the other information prior to the date of the auditor's report and has not yet identified a material misstatement of the other information. - Those responsible for oversight of the financial statements differ from those responsible for the preparation of the financial statements. - In addition to the audit of the financial statements, the auditor has other reporting responsibilities required under local law.

-SLAuS 600 (Revised), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors)
+SLAuS 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors)

-SLAuS 210, Agreeing the Terms of Audit Engagements
+2 SLAuS 210, Agreeing the Terms of Audit Engagements